pemtshewang/CPU_Scheduling_Algorithm/README.md

 # CPU Scheduler Algorithm

 > This task was assigned as assignment by our CTE203 tutor.
-> The algorithm and logic implementations are on my own and it should not tarnish the reputation of my tutor, since it is not so accurate implementations
+> The algorithm and logic implementations are on my own and it should not tarnish the reputation of my tutor, since it is not so accurately implementated

 ***Note*** = __Custom inputs for all the algorithms are tested and the output is expected__